Your annual sales kickoff (SKO) is ALMOST HERE.

 Conduct a post-SKO knowledge assessment to gauge how well your people understood the new material.
 You’ll see what landed and where more training is needed.
 Using a learning management system (LMS), you can create lessons, distribute them across your team, and track success through quizzes and knowledge checks.
 Take your team’s success to the next level with Gong’s Free Master Class training sessions.

 Establish tracking metrics to help sales managers ensure that crucial concepts are used on the front lines.
-With Gong, you and your managers can give reps visibility into their pre- and post-SKO calls.
+Sales tracking software can help.
+For example, with Gong you and your managers can give reps visibility into their pre- and post-SKO calls.
 Use stats to help them understand what worked and what didn’t work last year, and what’s working now (talk-to-listen ratios, new messaging, clarifying next steps, etc.).

 You can also incorporate your SKO training and information into your sales onboarding so new reps come up to speed quickly.
 This way your upfront investment pays dividends for new hires who join throughout the year.